ljw1004/vbspec/vb/statements.md

 A `Catch` clause with no identifier will catch all exceptions derived from `System.Exception`.
 A `Catch` clause with an identifier will only catch exceptions whose types are the same as or derived from the type of the identifier.
 The type must be `System.Exception`, or a type derived from `System.Exception`.
 When an exception is caught that derives from `System.Exception`, a reference to the exception object is stored in the object returned by the function `Microsoft.VisualBasic.Information.Err`.

-A `Catch` clause with a `When` clause will only catch exceptions when the expression evaluates to `True`; the type of the expression must be a Boolean expression as per Section 11.19.
+A `Catch` clause with a `When` clause will only catch exceptions when the expression evaluates to `True`; the type of the expression must be a Boolean expression as per Section [Boolean Expressions](expressions.md#boolean-expressions).
 A `When` clause is only applied after checking the type of the exception, and the expression may refer to the identifier representing the exception, as this example demonstrates:

 ```vb
 Module Test